Activate portal features that meet patient needs

 2.1 Enable online booking and prescription refills

 Booking medical appointments and refilling prescriptions over the phone can be time-consuming for both patients and clinicians.
-On average, it takes a little more than 8 minutes to make an appointment over the phone.22
+On average, it takes a little more than 8 minutes to make an appointment over the phone.
+23

-Allowing patients to book medical appointments and refill prescriptions online will free up staff to support your practice in more valuable ways.23 And research shows that patients use these features — in 2017, 39% of people with access to a portal used it to make appointments and 37% requested medication refills.24
+In 2017, over half of non-federal acute care hospitals reported that they allow patients to schedule appointments and refill prescriptions through their portal.
+24 Allowing patients to book medical appointments and refill prescriptions online will free up staff to support your practice in more valuable ways.
+25 And research shows that patients use these features — in 2017, 39% of people with access to a portal used it to make appointments and 37% requested medication refills.
+26

 Kaiser Permanente | From the field

 As of 2014, about half of Kaiser Permanente’s nearly 10 million members were using Kaiser’s online health management platform.
-In 2014, Kaiser members made more than 4 million online appointment requests and refilled more than 17 million prescriptions online.25
+In 2014, Kaiser members made more than 4 million online appointment requests and refilled more than 17 million prescriptions online.
+27

-Kaiser tells patients upfront when they can expect to get an appointment if they book online.26
+Kaiser tells patients upfront when they can expect to get an appointment if they book online.
+28

 Through the portal, Kaiser also gives patients clear instructions for: